Dan Rowe ABR CRS GRI

-Here is what you need to know about buying or selling homes and real estate in the Boise Idaho area.
-My charts have 13 years of data showing major trends in the Boise metro housing markets to help you make general decisions on the timing of buying and selling property.
+Here is what you need to know about buying or selling homes and real estate in the Boise Idaho metro area.
+My charts have 13 years of data showing history, current conditions and major trends in the local housing markets to help you judge the timing of buying and selling property.
 Save this to your favorites and check in monthly.
 Also see my quarterly newsletter.